 They are dangerous for your cells and genetic material!
 But not, immediately.
 You can eat oils that are past their prime and feel okay.
 Over time, however, rancid oils from tahini and other sources might contribute to poor health including accelerated aging.

-It's doubtful that anyone would knowingly eat rancid tahini, so the best practice is to sniff and taste.
+Best practice is to sniff and even, taste.
 If the vibrant sesame aroma and flavor are gone, the tahini may not be fully spoiled.
 But, you know your food will taste better and offer more nutrition when you sauce it with fresh tahini.

 Homemade tahini

 You can easily make your own tahini at home with a blender or food processor.
 This may help ensure a fresh product.
-Another advantage is that you can make it in smaller amounts -- closer to what's called for in recipes.
+Another advantage is that you can make it in smaller amounts — closer to what's needed in recipes.

 Search your pantry for neutral or mild, pleasant-tasting oil.
 Strongly flavored oils don't pair well with the toasted seeds.
 So, toasted sesame oil is not the best choice, but plain sesame oil is fine.